MarkoSokser/Inform7-Jigsaw-game/story.md

 Sound of SawTrap is the file "saw.ogg".
 Sound of ChairMove is the file "chair.ogg".
 Sound of Pressure is the file "pressure.ogg".
+Sound of GameOver2 is the file "gameover2.ogg".
+Sound of AdamCare is the file "care.ogg".
+Sound of JawBreaker is the file "jaw_breaker.ogg".
+Sound of GasRelease is the file "gas.ogg".
+Sound of SadMusic is the file "sad.ogg".